 Stress impairs your immune system and thus may increase your risk for cancer.
 And if you get diagnosed with cancer, you are completely devastated.
 The amount of stress is unbelievable, which further impairs the ability of your own immune system to kill cancer cells.

-Stress Can Halt Your Menses
+Effect Of Stress On Your Menses

 Severe emotional stress affects the hypothalamus, a vital structure in the brain, which then affects the ovaries in such a way that menses come to a halt.
 It is body’s way to stop reproduction at the time of stress.

-Stress Causes Impotence, Decreased Libido and Infertility
+Stress May Cause Impotence, Decreased Libido and Infertility

 Stress is a major reason for impotence, lack of sexual drive and decreased fertility due to a decrease in sex hormones.
 Again, it is the body’s way to stop reproduction at a time of stress.